SudoSandwichX/React-Redux-MaterialUI-NotificationManager/README.md

 # React-Redux-MaterialUI-NotificationManager
 I pulled this out of a larger project I'm working on in case it proves useful to someone else.
-The idea is to keep it simple making it easy to adapt to any use case and update over time.
+The idea for this project was to create a simple notification system that is easy to adapt to any use case and update over time.
+I've only included the basics in this build.

 <p align="center">
 <img src="/notificationDemo.png" alt="drawing" width="500px"/>